Klumz/comp230-cpd/README.md

 ## Week Eight
 This week was the week with our comp230 essay deadline, which I unfortunately spent the whole week doing as opposed to doing it iteratively during past weeks.
 I managed to submit it in time, however the essay itself could be improved.
 To avoid crunching issues like this next time, I will avoid distractions and try to write down a timed schedule regarding this to make it easier for myself.

-## 5 key challenges across different domains:
-### Dispositional domain & SMART action:
-Managing my time better, as experienced with the ethics essay.

-### Interpersonal domain & SMART action:
-This could be improved, specifically during our game group project where I need to be more involved.

-### Cognitive domain & SMART action:
-This needs to be more focused on regarding my programming knowledge as I still think I have room for improvement in it.
-A more specific example of the language I need to improve is C++.
-I will improve this by (((SMART action))) both for my course work and so I am able to provide more in-depth assistance to my peers, particularly for our game in our group project.

-### Procedural domain & SMART action:
-This feeds in with cognitive domain as I need to actually understand what I'm doing by for ex. research and looking up tutorials like I always do, as well as actually coding rather than simply following sets of steps.